smsiscum/smsiscum.github.io/_pages/cv.md

   * Research Associate at the Competence Center Digital Tools for Manufacturing
   * Project lead in national research project [Future Work Lab](https://futureworklab.de)
   * Project lead in national project [FutureWork360](https://futurework360.de)
-  * Strategic coordinator of the research field [technologies for human-centered production](https://www.ipa.fraunhofer.de/de/ueber_uns/Leitthemen.html)
+  * Strategic coordinator of the research field [technologies for human-centered production](https://www.ipa.fraunhofer.de/de/ueber_uns/Leitthemen/technologien-menschzentrierte-produktion.html)
   * Lead in and contribution to various research projects on national and European scale
   * Industry projects with companies such as Schaeffler Group, Diehl Aviation and many more
+  * Member of working groups coordinated by the European Commission (Digital Innovation Hubs), Federal Ministry of Labour and Social Affairs (AI Observatory), and German Institute for Standardization DIN.
   * Duties included: Acquisitions, project budgeting, consulting, workshops, mentoring of students and academic teaching
   * Director: [Prof. Dr.-Ing.
 Thomas Bauernhansl](https://de.wikipedia.org/wiki/Thomas_Bauernhansl)